dev9com/parallel-webtest/readme.md

 Parameter Logging
 -------------------

-As each test method finishes, the com.dynacrongroup.webtest.rule.ParameterResultReport rule will log out the full name of the test, including class, method, and parameters, pass/fail, and the url of the test in Sauce Labs (if applicable).
+As each test method finishes, the com.dev9.webtest.rule.ParameterResultReport rule will log out the full name of the test, including class, method, and parameters, pass/fail, and the url of the test in Sauce Labs (if applicable).
 Using logback, one can configure this rule to print to a single file for tracking purposes.